ankaAR/bestiario5e/_creatures/swarm-of-bats.md

 ### Acciones

 ***Bites.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 0 ft., one creature in the swarm's space.
-Hit: 5 (2d4) piercing damage, or 2 (1d4) piercing damage if the swarm has half of its hit points or fewer.
+Hit: 5 (2d4) puntos de daño perforante, or 2 (1d4) puntos de daño perforante if the swarm has half of its hit points or fewer.